Mathew Kelly (chair), Brian Roberts, Susan Swanson

 Art students are encouraged to participate in study abroad programs and/or the Chicago or Washington, D.C. metropolitan programs.
 Students should consult with the department faculty and the office of internships and career services for learning opportunities available through internships with such organizations as galleries and museums.
 Internships are also an integral part of the Chicago and Washington programs.

-A critical demonstration of skills development occurs in ART 325 History of Modern Art and in ART 485 Senior Seminar in Art.
-ART 325 serves as the departmental writing intensive course and emphasizes critical reading and writing skills.
-ART 485 serves as the senior capstone requiring daily reading, writing, and speaking.
-In addition, students are required to make a formal oral presentation and written thesis in conjunction with their senior exhibitions.
+A critical demonstration of skills development occurs in ART 325 History of Modern Art and Architecture and in ART 485 Senior Seminar in Art.
+ART 325 serves as the departmental writing-intensive course and emphasizes critical reading, subject research, and writing skills.
+ART 485 serves as the senior capstone requiring the integration of research, studio practice, and interpretive critical analysis.
+In addition, students are required to make a formal oral presentation and written thesis in conjunction with their thesis exhibition.

 The department conducts a final portfolio review during the fourth year.
 Passing the final portfolio review is necessary to receive the department’s endorsement for graduation.